 However, as Renin was not in compliance with certain financial covenants under the facility from January through March 2022, the TD Bank credit facility was further amended on May 9, 2022 to (i) require \$13.5 million of funding from BBX Capital to provide Renin funds to prepay \$10.0 million of the term loan and to provide additional working capital to Renin of \$3.5 million, (ii) waive compliance with the maximum total leverage ratio and fixed charge coverage ratio included in the financial covenants of the facility until December 31, 2022, (iii) waive compliance with the financial covenant requiring Renin to meet certain minimum levels of specified operating results for January through March 2022, (iv) adjust the required minimum levels of specified operating results through December 31, 2022 beginning in April 2022, and (v) amend the modification period to the later of December 31, 2022 or upon Renin's compliance with specified financial covenant ratios.
 The amendment also increased the interest rates on amounts outstanding under the term loan and revolving line of credit during the modification period to (i) the Canadian Prime Rate plus a spread of 3.375% per annum, (ii) the United States Base Rate plus a spread of 3.00% per annum, or (iii) Term SOFR or Canadian Bankers' Acceptance Rate plus a spread of 4.875% per annum.
 Under the terms of the amendment, the Term SOFR Rate for loans with one to six-months terms are also subject to an additional credit spread adjustment of 10 to 25 basis points per annum.
-BBX Capital funded \$13.5 million or the note to Renin in May 2022.
-BBX Capital and Renin entered into a subordination, assignment, and postponement agreement with TD Bank that requires all present and future loans or advances from BBX Capital to Renin (including the \$13.5 million promissory note) be subordinated and repayments postponed until the TD Bank credit facility has been paid or satisfied in full.
+Renin issued a \$13.5 million promissory note to BBX Capital upon execution of the amendment on May 9, 2022, and pursuant to the terms of the amendment, BBX Capital funded \$13.5 million of the note to Renin in May 2022.
+BBX Capital and Renin entered into a subordination, assignment, and postponement agreement with TD Bank that requires all present and future loans or advances from BBX Capital to Renin (including the \$13.5 million promissory note) be subordinated and repayments postponed until the TD Bank credi